improve JSON rendering

 2. how do we handle custom formatting?

-We're putting ideas for the data in +example below.
+We're putting ideas for the data in +examples below.

 As for custom formatting, there are at least three options: